OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

         default: [ 0, 1, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">specifies a custom direction in world space as the prime direction</p>
+        <p class="scene-class-attr-comment">specifies a custom direction in world space as the prime direction</p>

     </p>